ShreySigh2912/pingpong-game/README.md

 ## How to Play

-1. Open `index.html` in a web browser
+1. Open the game in your web browser
 2. Click the 'Start Game' button
 3. Move your mouse up and down to control the left paddle
 4. Try to beat the AI!